CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-02-17-asynchronous-ruby-tasks-with-delayedjob.markdown

 categories: ruby rails concurrency delayedjob
 ---

-As promised in my previous blog entry, this post will go into details on how to better optimize asynchronous tasks in the Ruby programming language via DelayedJob.
+As promised in my previous entry, it's time to talk about how one can better optimize asynchronous tasks in the Ruby programming language via **DelayedJob**.
+If you haven't already, I strongly recommend you read my **[last blog post](http://carlosplusplus.github.io/blog/2014/02/01/testing-rake-tasks-with-rspec/)**, as I will be working on the example previously presented there.

-## Quick Introduction
+So, what does *asynchronous* even mean and why should we care?

+## Asynchronous?
+Why Bother?

 > What does asynchronous mean?
 Talk about serialized nature of Ruby.
 > Why is speed important in data migration tasks?
 Large data?